 Otematata - Duntroon

-Picking up the trail at Otematata we have a short, steep climb to follow the Benmore Dam, past the power station.
-We’ll skirt the shores of gorgeous Lake Aviemore and follow the Waitaki River to Kurow in the Waitaki Valley.
+We’ll leave tiny Otematata behind with a short, steep climb and follow the Benmore Dam, past the power station.
+We’ll skirt the shores of Lake Aviemore and follow the Waitaki River to Kurow in the Waitaki Valley.

 After lunch, it’s off to Duntroon, another quiet inland country town that harbours big surprises: geological formations that interest researchers worldwide, and fossils of sea creatures which lived here millions of years ago, including two extinct penguin species.

 Duntroon - Oamaru

 Both routes pass unusual limestone plateaux or ‘tables’, including the unusual Elephant Rocks, well-known as one of the locations used in filming the movie “The Chronicles of Narnia”.
 Our route takes us through the Awamoko Valley to Ngapara (Maori for ‘the tables’) and tiny Enfield.

 Our journey ends in Oamaru, the largest town in the district.
 We’ll cycle right up to the heart of Oamaru: the picturesque harbour in the middle of its remarkably preserved Victorian precinct, featuring beautiful 19th century buildings carved in the local white Oamaru stone.